-Most people envision fantastic futures for themselves and their family.
-And whether you’re sending children to college, purchasing a new home or starting a business, your income is the engine that turns your aspirations into reality.
+Most people envision fantastic futures for themselves and their families.
+And whether you’re sending children to college, purchasing a new home, or starting a business, your income is the engine that turns your aspirations into reality.
 But what if you were to die?
 How would this affect your family’s plans?

 Life insurance has proven to be one of the most cost-effective ways to safeguard the dreams of many generations of families.
 While you could never be replaced, life insurance can help your family handle the financial pressure resulting from a loss of income due to premature death.
 Usually passing to your beneficiaries free from federal income tax, life insurance proceeds can help preserve your family’s standard of living, cover outstanding debts, and keep their aspirations alive.

 Term life insurance offers effective protection for times when people need it the most.

 Term insurance is perhaps the most popular form of life insurance—and for good reason.
 It can provide cost-effective protection, often with a guaranteed premium for a set period of time.
 If you die while the coverage is in force, the face amount is paid to your named beneficiary.
 At the end of the premium guarantee period, you may continue coverage at a premium that is higher and will increase each year–but which starts lower than a comparable permanent (or whole life) insurance plan.

 This initially lower premium makes term insurance a perfect choice when you have a temporary need for life insurance protection–such as paying off a mortgage or paying for expenses like childcare, elder care, college tuition, or credit card debt.

 Term does not accumulate cash value nor earn dividends which keeps the cost lower than permanent insurance.
 There are two basic group term life insurance types: annually renewable term (ART) which renews each year at a scheduled premium and level premium term which features a fixed premium for a specific number of years and then increases in subsequent years.